-It’s hard to find great people to work for your company, and it’s hard to hold on to them.
+It can be difficult to find great people to work for your company, and it’s hard to hold on to them.
 It’s not even the fault of the person hiring an employee.
-Many times, it just can’t be helped for a variety of reasons that we’ll touch on here.
+Many times, it just can’t be helped for a variety of reasons that we’ll touch on here..

 Sometimes People Just Don’t Work Out

 No matter how well you vet them, or how qualified they are on paper, employees sometimes just don’t fit with your company.
-First of all, people misrepresent themselves, and even flat-out lie, to get the job for which they are applying.
+First of all, people misrepresent themselves or even flat-out lie, to get the job for which they are applying.
+Huge bummer.

 One simple thing you can do to avoid being victim to that scenario is to do a background check and call their references.
 A lot of employers never bother to actually call the people that applicants provide as references.
 You can learn a great deal of valuable information about an individual when you contact their references.